-3.3.1 Use of alternative seasoning methods to salt (herbs, spices, lemon etc.)
+3.3.2 Use of alternative seasoning methods to salt (herbs, spices, lemon etc.): 1 point

-To achieve these points, demonstrate that you do all of the following:
+To achieve this point, demonstrate that you do all of the following:

-- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in recipes that alternative methods of seasoning are to be used in place of salt - " Do not have salt available for pupils to add to meals.
+- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in these recipes that alternative methods of seasoning are to be used in place of salt. - " Do not have salt available for patients to add to meals.